 We all worry from time to time.
 But how do we know when we’ve crossed a line from normal worry to something more chronic?

-“Worry is generally an unpleasant feeling of apprehension,” said Dr. Kelsie-Marie Offenwanger, a postdoctoral fellow in Behavioral Health at Marshfield Clinic Health System.
+“Worry is generally an unpleasant feeling of apprehension,” said Dr. Kelsie-Marie Offenwanger, child and adolescent psychologist at Marshfield Clinic Health System.
 “For some people worrying becomes more persistent, intense and difficult to control.
 We generally would refer to someone who is experiencing these more intense symptoms as having a generalized anxiety disorder.”

 For example, Offenwanger said when people receive a bill, we generally write a check, mail it in and forget about it.
 Someone with an anxiety disorder may write the check and mail it in, but not be able to stop worrying after the check was mailed.